(KS3, Year 7)

 |Famous for:||Pythagoras' theorem|

 Biography of PythagorasPythagoras was an ancient Greek philosopher, mathematician and founder of a religious movement.
 He is most famous for Pythagoras' Theorem.

-Pythagoras lived from about 570-495 BC.
+Pythagoras' LifePythagoras lived from about 570-495 BC.
 He was born on the Greek island of Samos, but spent most of his life in Greek colonies in Sicily and southern Italy.
 He travelled widely, visiting Egypt and Babylon.

 The Pythagorean School and MovementPythagoras set up a school, which was part a centre of learning, part a religious movement.

 Pythagoras' TheoremPythagoras' theorem is a theorem in geometry concerning the three sides of a right triangle.
 Pythagoras' theorem (or the Pythagorean theorem) states that:

 In the formula, c is the length of the hypotenuse (the longest side, opposite the right angle) and a and b are the lengths of the other two, shorter sides.
 The image below shows what we mean: